teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 The authentication on a single snip is structured, in the abstract, as:
    - ITEM: The item to be authenticated.
-   - PATH: A list of N bits, representing a path through a Merkle tree from its root, where 0 indicates a left branch and 1 indicates a right branch.
+   - PATH: A string of N bits, representing a path through a Merkle tree from its root, where 0 indicates a left branch and 1 indicates a right branch.
 (Note that in a left-leaning tree, the 0th leaf will have path 000..0, the 1st leaf will have path 000..1, and so on.)
-   - BRANCH: A list of N digests, representing the branches in a Merkle tree that we are _not_ taking.
+   - BRANCH: A list of N digests, representing the digests for the branches in the Merkle tree that we are _not_ taking.
    - SIG: A generalized signature (either a threshold signature or a multisignature) of a top-level digest.
    - NONCE: an optional nonce for use with the hash functions.